 - Army resources: for a Service Member's child, Army installations offer social and behavioral advocates that can be found by searching for "child abuse" and applying filters in the

 Army's Community Resource Guide .

 - For a non-Service Member's child, you may call 911 or your local police.

-Bullying is violence on a child by other children/teenagers including physical abuse (hitting, kicking, and tripping or damaging property) and/or verbal abuse (name-calling and teasing, spreading rumors, leaving out of a group).
+Youth Violence is the intentional use of physical force or power to threaten or harm others by young people ages 10-24.
+Youth violence can include fighting, bullying, etc. Bullying is violence on a child by other children/teenagers including physical abuse (hitting, kicking, and tripping or damaging property) and/or verbal abuse (name-calling and teasing, spreading rumors, leaving out of a group).
 Done through phones/computers, it's called electronic bullying or cyberbullying.